-This year the 2019 Benton Franklin Fair and Rodeo is “The Best Week of the Summer.”
+The 2020 Benton Franklin Fair and Rodeo is postponed and the 2021 Benton Franklin Fair and Rodeo will be held on August 24th through 28th 2021 and is still “The Best Week of the Summer.”
 Come check out all the fair has to offer, as with every year this year has a ton of fun for all ages.
-To start things off there is a Demolition Derby and The Grand Parade on August 17th.
+To start things off there is a Demolition Derby and The Grand Parade.
 You can also download the complete fair schedule here.

 There will be kiddie rides for the little ones and larger adrenaline pumping, carnival rides for the older ones.
 One could spend the whole day wandering through the exhibits, meeting new people, trying new food, and admiring the craftsmanship on display.
 There are also a wide variety of animals for show including sheep, cows, pigs, ducks, bunnies, and more.
 Of course, there is also the Rodeo at starting at 7:00pm, where there are events such as calf roping, bareback riding, carrel racing as well as other events and entertainment.
 If that wasn’t enough to keep you busy at the fair, every night at 7:30pm there is a concert.
 For concert details, check the fair's concert schedule.